-Common Raven (Corvus corax): Ravens are found in nearly every habitat across western and northern North America.They are common in the park where they are often seen soaring along the cliff walls.
+Ravens (Corvus corax) are found in nearly every habitat across western and northern North America and are common in the park.
+Look for them soaring along the cliff walls.
 Breeding pairs form territories and try to exclude other ravens.
-They are excellent fliers and often perform aerobatics, including sudden rolls, wing-tucked dives, and dropping objects and catching them in midair.
-In the park they nest on cliff ledges or holes.
-They are typically seen alone or in pairs except at food sources where groups may form.
+Excellent and acrobatic fliers, ravens may perform sudden rolls, wing-tucked dives, and even dropp objects and catch them in midair.
+In the park, they nest on cliff ledges or holes.
+Ravens are typically seen alone or in pairs, except at food sources where they may form groups.
 Their diet is varied and includes carrion (dead animals), small mammals, insects, small birds, eggs, invertebrates, fish, grains, fruits, and unattended human food.
-Ravens are among the smartest of all birds, and can mimic the calls of other birds.
+Ravens are among the smartest of all birds, able to solve problems and can mimic the calls of other birds.

-Peregrine Falcon (Falco peregrinus): Peregrine falcons nest on cliff ledges or holes and are native to Utah and rare in the park.
-The widespread use of DDT from the 1940s-1960s caused a drastic reduction in their numbers.
-By 1999, due to a ban on DDT and reintroductions, the species had recovered and was removed from the Federal endangered species list.
-Peregrine falcons hunt from a perch or high in the air, stooping on prey at high speeds.
-They are the world's fastest bird, capable of attaining speeds of over 200 mph.
-They feed mainly on small and medium-sized birds.
-They have pointed wings, a short tail, and a prominent dark mustache.
+Peregrine falcons (Falco peregrinus) are among the most widespread birds in the world, found on all continents except Antarctica.
+They also have one of the longest migrations of any North American bird; individuals may travel from the tundra of Canada to South America and back each year.
+These falcons are rare in the park but at times are seen nesting on cliff ledges.
+The widespread use of DDT from the 1940s-1970s caused a drastic reduction in their numbers.
+By 1999, due to a ban on DDT and reintroductions, the species had recovered and was removed from the federal endangered species list.
+Peregrine falcons hunt from a perch or high in the air, attacking prey in midair at high speeds.
+They are the world's fastest bird, capable of attaining speeds of over 200 mph, which aids them in hunting small and medium-sized birds.
+They have a slim body, pointed wings, a short tail, and a prominent dark mustache.
 The prairie falcon, a similar bird found in the park, is browner in color with dark patches where the wings meet the body on the underside of the bird.